Azure/azure-functions-templates/README.md

 - **Sample.dat:** Sample.dat contains sample input data for each template.
 The Run text box in the portal will be populated by the contents of the sample.dat file.
 The contents of this file is also used as input by the [test script](Test/TemplateTest.ps1).
 Refer the [Running Tests](#running-tests) section for more information on testing templates.

-- **TestOutput.json (optional):** This file is used by the [test script](Test/TemplateTest.ps1) to match the actual output with expected test output.
-If this file is present the template will be picked by the [test script](Test/TemplateTest.ps1) for test run.
-Refer the [Running Tests](#running-tests) section for more information on testing templates.

 - **Readme.md (optional):** The markdown file that presents basic information and description of the templates.

 ## Testing templates